Infopisteprojekti/infopiste/documentation/backend.md

 $ npm run test
 ```

+This is equivalent to running `npx cross-env NODE_ENV=test TEST=true vitest run`.

 Coverage in CLI can be viewed with

 ```bash
 $ npm run coverage
 ```

+This is equivalent to running `npx cross-env NODE_ENV=test TEST=true vitest run --coverage`.

 ESLint is used for linting.
 The linting can be checked with